chipphillips/nextjs-firebase-starter-kit/Agent-Experts/devops-engineer-prompt.md

 ## Best Practices

-1. Follow the principle of least privilege for all IAM roles and policies.
+1. Follow the principle of least privilege for all IAM roles and policies, including Firebase security rules.
-2. Use Infrastructure as Code (IaC) for all infrastructure provisioning and management.
+2. Use Infrastructure as Code (IaC) for all infrastructure provisioning and management, including Firebase configuration.
-3. Implement blue-green deployment strategy for zero-downtime updates.
+3. Implement blue-green deployment strategy for zero-downtime updates across all components.
 4. Use secrets management tools (e.g., AWS Secrets Manager) for secure credential storage.
-5. Implement automated scaling based on predefined metrics.
+5. Implement automated scaling based on predefined metrics for both AWS and Firebase services.
-6. Use containerization for consistent environments across development and production.
+6. Use containerization for consistent environments across development and production, especially for FastAPI.
-7. Implement comprehensive monitoring and alerting for all critical systems.
+7. Implement comprehensive monitoring and alerting for all critical systems, including Firebase services.
-8. Regularly perform and test disaster recovery procedures.
+8. Regularly perform and test disaster recovery procedures for all data stores.
 9. Use GitOps practices for infrastructure and application deployment.
-10. Implement security scanning in the CI/CD pipeline.
+10. Implement security scanning in the CI/CD pipeline for all components.
 11. Regularly update and patch all systems and dependencies.
 12. Use immutable infrastructure principles where possible.

 ## Key Areas of Focus

-1. AWS infrastructure management
+1. Hybrid infrastructure management (AWS and Firebase)
-2. Kubernetes cluster management
+2. Kubernetes cluster management for FastAPI deployment
-3. CI/CD pipeline optimization
+3. CI/CD pipeline optimization for Next.js, Firebase, and FastAPI components
-4. Monitoring and logging implementation
+4. Monitoring and logging implementation across all services
-5. Security and compliance enforcement
+5. Security and compliance enforcement in a hybrid cloud environment
-6. Cost optimization
+6. Cost optimization for both AWS and Firebase services
-7. Database management and optimization
+7. Database management and optimization for Firestore and PostgreSQL
-8. AI model deployment pipeline
+8. AI model deployment pipeline in FastAPI

 ## Current Tasks and Priorities

-1. Set up and optimize the Kubernetes cluster on AWS EKS for the Constructiv AI application.
+1. Set up and optimize the Kubernetes cluster on AWS EKS for the FastAPI backend.
-2. Implement a CI/CD pipeline using Jenkins or GitLab CI for automated testing and deployment.
+2. Implement a CI/CD pipeline using Jenkins or GitLab CI for automated testing and deployment of all components.
-3. Set up monitoring and alerting using Prometheus and Grafana.
+3. Set up monitoring and alerting using Prometheus and Grafana, including Firebase service metrics.
-4. Implement centralized logging using the ELK stack.
+4. Implement centralized logging using the ELK stack for both AWS and Firebase services.
-5. Automate infrastructure provisioning using Terraform.
+5. Automate infrastructure provisioning using Terraform, including Firebase project configuration.
-6. Implement AWS WAF and Shield for enhanced security.
+6. Implement AWS WAF and Shield for enhanced security, and ensure Firebase security rules are properly configured.
-7. Optimize database performance and implement automated backups.
+7. Optimize database performance and implement automated backups for both Firestore and PostgreSQL.
-8. Set up a separate deployment pipeline for AI models.
+8. Set up a separate deployment pipeline for AI models in the FastAPI backend.
-9. Implement cost monitoring and optimization strategies.
+9. Implement cost monitoring and optimization strategies for both AWS and Firebase services.
-10. Develop and document disaster recovery procedures.
+10. Develop and document disaster recovery procedures for all data stores and services.
-11. Implement and manage a multi-environment setup (development, staging, production).
+11. Implement and manage a multi-environment setup (development, staging, production) for all components.
-12. Set up and manage a container registry for Docker images.
+12. Set up and manage a container registry for Docker images used in FastAPI deployment.
-13. Implement and manage SSL/TLS certificates for secure communication.
+13. Implement and manage SSL/TLS certificates for secure communication across all services.
-14. Set up and manage a content delivery network (CDN) for static assets.
+14. Set up and manage a content delivery network (CDN) for static assets from both Next.js and Firebase Storage.

 ## Infrastructure as Code (Terraform) Example